Table of Contents

 - Examine and review safeguards for rights under this Act, recommend measures for effective implementation

-- Inquire into complaints relating to child’s right to free and compulsory education
+- Inquire into complaints relating to children’s right to free and compulsory education

-- NCPCR/SCPCR have powers assigned under Section 14 and 24 of the Commissions for Protection of Child Rights Act
+- NCPCR/SCPCR have powers assigned under Sections 14 and 24 of the Commissions for Protection of Child Rights Act

-- Where SCPCR not constituted, appropriate Government may constitute an Authority
+- Where SCPCR is not constituted, the appropriate Government may constitute an Authority